unifyai/orchestra/docs/reference/endpoints.rst

 Endpoints
 =========

-TODO: Explain the format specification inside the model hub website
-TODO: Mention that the openAI api is also available

 Welcome to the Endpoints API reference!
 This page is your go-to resource when it comes to learning about the different endpoints offered by the Model Hub.